 AACTA Pitch: Regional Landscapes In Partnership With Screenworks

-The winner of the AACTA Pitch: Regional Landscapes in partnership with Screenworks will receive:
+The five finalists for the national feature film pitching competition, AACTA Pitch: Regional Landscapes in partnership with Screenworks have been announced!

 - Industry connection opportunities through the Australian Writers’ Guild Pathways program

 - Script development from acclaimed screenwriter Emma Jensen (I AM WOMAN, MARY SHELLEY)

 - Invaluable feedback and ongoing guidance from the esteemed judging panel

 - Two tickets to the 2020 AACTA Awards presented by Foxtel Industry Luncheon and two tickets to the 2020 AACTA Awards presented by Foxtel Ceremony and After Party and Awards Ceremony including associated networking opportunities.

 THE ARTISAN | Amanda Bridgeman | Western Australia

 An eternally hopeful baker befriends a pessimistic graffiti artist, and together they fight to revive their dying town through art in order to win back the regional fair.

 BIG THINGS | Anna Lindner | Regional South Australia